Celebrating a Cancerversary

 A note of caution

 Sometimes the approaching a significant date on your cancer journey can surface some surprising emotions.
+Don’t be surprised if you feel some grief, sadness and maybe even anger.
+But also expect to feel some gratitude, joy and hope.

-Some ideas for celebrating
+15 meaningful ideas for celebrating your cancerversary

 - Write about your experience in a journal or blog